IFA 2020 Special Edition preview: what to expect from this year's modified show

 Why?
 In the words of Internationale Funkausstellung Berlin's organisers, "we are planning to go ahead based on a reworked concept that highlights IFA's core functions: supporting brands and manufacturers, retailers, innovators and the media".

-It won't be the IFA we all know, of course – half the usual show duration, limited capacity, no public presence and severely reduced exhibitor attendance is seeing to that.
-But it will be closer to 'business as usual' where product launches are concerned – and that is what's important, right? – with plenty of new hardware expected from the consumer electronics world over and around those three days.
+It won't be the IFA we all know, of course – half the usual show duration, limited capacity, no public presence, and severely reduced exhibitor attendance is seeing to that.
+But it will be closer to 'business as usual' where product launches are concerned – and that is what's important, right?
+There's going to be plenty of new hardware launching over and around those three days.

-What Hi-Fi? will be all hands on deck, both in Berlin at the show and in London glued to the IFA 2020 digital hub, to bring you all of the the latest announcements.
-But in the meantime, let us talk you through the show's much modified format for this year, and the new products we can be expect to see...
+What Hi-Fi? will be monitoring developments, both in Berlin at the show and in London, to bring you all of the latest announcements.
+In the meantime, let us talk you through the show's much-modified format for this year, and the new products we can expect to see...

 IFA 2020: when and where?